BYUCS235/cs235-assignments/quality_code.md

 ## Case

-There are many different ways to name things in programming.
-For example, you can use snake case or camel case.

-In this class, you are encouraged to use whichever case you prefer but make sure to be consistant from program to program.
+It is common to see code in C++ using either snake case or camel case.
+You may use whichever convention you prefer, but make sure to be consistent.

 ### Snake case

-Is when you use lowercase letters and separate words with underscores.
+Snake case is when you use lowercase letters and separate words with underscores.
 For example:

 ```c++
 // Snake case